arjunkhara/3D-Modelling-Repo/CW2-Project.md

 The primary design decisions are therefore informed by real-world research and narratives which players do no necessarily encounter but nonetheless experience through the game.
 Given the relative complexity of the game's narrative, it was decided that a low-poly design would best meet the resource requirements of the game.
 A low-poly design would also work in favour of visual aesthetics, given the beauty of the space-like scene in which the game takes place.
 Each sub-design decision was therefore taken on the premise of these primary design considerations.
 It is fortunate that the team decided to base the game's design on real-world scenarios and with well-developed back stories because these provided a robust framework in which we could build and concieve the game and its mechanics.
 On reflection, I am extremely grateful for this unplanned decision, because basing a game on actual research keeps the project focused and the team on track to working towards something real and easily visualised.
 The design of the game and its accompanying decisions are therefore based on this research and the accompanying narrative that is fictional in nature but nonetheless a viable future that is easily imagined.
 And if the design is easily imagined, it is easier to convince players of the game's experience.

 ## 5. Design Material and Assets
-Mech
+1. Mech
-Crystals
+2. Crystals
-Hydrocarbon Lakes
+3. Hydrocarbon Lakes
-Sky
+4. Sky Sphere
-Spaceship
+5. Spaceship
-Sounds
+6. Sounds and Script
-Lighting
+7. Lighting

 ## 6. Code and Technical Considerations
 The table below is a games analysis practice chart that Daniel Nicholson, Thomas Tanugi, and I worked on together to understand how a game is designed and constructed.
 We will use this example (from Richard Leinfellner's class: Game Design and Analytics) to build out our own construct for the game.